Skip to main content

 Permissionless commerce is PayRam's core philosophy that payments should be as free and decentralized as the internet itself.
 For merchants, this means you can start accepting payments with no approvals, waiting, or centralized onboarding.
 You host your own infrastructure and are not subject to the restrictive compliance or de-platforming risk of traditional processors.

-Hosted platforms like PayPal, Stripe, and even Coinbase Commerce have strict terms of service and can freeze accounts or de-platform high-risk businesses (like iGaming or adult entertainment) without warning.
+Hosted platforms like PayPal, Stripe, and even Coinbase Commerce have strict terms of service and can freeze accounts or de-platform global businesses (like digital commerce or digital businesses) without warning.
 Because PayRam is self-hosted and non-custodial, it is technically impossible for any third party to freeze your funds or shut you down.
 You have complete financial sovereignty.

 Does PayRam require KYC?